-Dresden is no longer low-cost, but chip maker AMD is locating there, creating 1,000 direct jobs and another thousand indirect jobs.
+Dresden is no longer low-cost but chip maker AMD is locating there, creating 1,000 direct jobs and another thousand indirect jobs.
 Why?
-Two reasons.
+For two reasons.
 Firstly, a 500m euro grant and 700m soft credit arranged by the regional government.
-This has been a major point of debate in the Samsung withdrawal -that the Generalitat gave over 3 million in aid.
-This is a drop in the ocean:

-Tony Blair gave 100 million to Samsung to locate in the UK, and the tax holiday for Volkswagen in Slovakia until 2007 will amount to many millions-an interesting point in EU law.
+This has been a major point of debate in the Samsung withdrawal, that is, the fact that the Catalan government had given it over 3 million euros in aid.
+But this is just a drop in the ocean: Tony Blair gave 100 million to Samsung to locate in the UK and the tax holiday for Volkswagen in Slovakia until 2007 will amount to many millions as well - an interesting point in EU law.

-But secondly, AMD executives cite education levels, especially at the local universities.
-We had a golden opportunity to invest in training and science over the past decade, with tens of millions in EU grants from Europe, squandered here by the administration which either pocketed the spoils or offered low-grade computing classes no more useful than the Microsoft 'Help' features.
-When I see industry minister Josep Maria Rañé these days, I want to weep: this man sat in the opposition benches recording all the cases of training fund abuse, and now in power, it's he who has to answer for the vacuum in technical skills.
+Secondly, however, AMD executives mention education levels, especially at the local universities.
+We had a golden opportunity to invest in training and science over the past decade, with tens of millions in EU grants from Europe, squandered here by the public administration which either pocketed the spoils or offered low-grade computing classes no more useful than the Microsoft 'Help' features.
+When I see Catalan industry minister Josep Maria Rañé these days, I want to weep: this man who had sat in an opposition parliamentary seat recording all the cases of training fund abuse, is now in power and he is the one who has to answer for the vacuum in technical skills.

 The schools have little idea of hard science.
-The execution of Lluís Companys is a notorious episode for sure, but hardly anyone knows of the execution of Francesc Ferrer i Guàrdia, held as a scapegoat of the Tragic Week events, but in truth a visionary educationalist who saw the value of science for a rapidly industrialising people.
-His execution sent a message round Spain which still echoes today: education is the remit of the church, and beware anyone who wishes to instill a dialectic, rationalist system.
-In my experience as a history teacher in a Barcelona secondary school, supposedly secular, I was advised to avoid Darwin, Luther and the Reformation.
-At least in the USA these ideological battles are fought in the open; here, there is a tacit understanding that children should not ask awkward questions nor be disabused of their comfortable myths.
+The execution of president Lluís Companys is a notorious episode for sure, but hardly anyone knows about the execution of Francesc Ferrer i Guàrdia, held as a scapegoat for the Tragic Week events but in truth a visionary educationalist who saw the value of science for a rapidly industrialising people.
+His execution sent a message across Spain which still echoes today: education is the remit of the Church, and beware anyone who wishes to instil a dialectical, rationalist system.
+In my experience as a history teacher in a supposedly secular Barcelona secondary school, I was advised to avoid Darwin, Luther and the Reformation.
+At least these ideological battles are fought in the open in the USA; here, there is a tacit understanding that children should not ask awkward questions or be disabused of their comfortable myths.

 Most Catalan teenagers have never heated a test tube or seen a tickertape machine, and the school system remains fixated with language policy.
-Visit the ERC web page on education policy, and language issues dominate while science and mathematics barely merit a mention.
-As an investor, I don't care what language physics is taught in, so long as it's taught.
+Visit the political party ERC's web page on education policy, and language issues dominate while science and mathematics barely merit a mention.
+As an investor, I don't care what language physics is taught in so long as it's taught.
 Laws of motion are linguistically impartial.

 In Britain, trainee teachers are often given a book called 'Why Children Fail', warning them of how pupils turn off when they get bad marks.
 This book is absolutely unnecessary in the Mediterranean, where children are not allowed to fail.
 They are not externally assessed until their school-leaving year, by which time they have all kinds of misconceptions about their abilities.
-This distorts the whole job market, and leads to mediocrity.
+This distorts the whole job market and leads to mediocrity.

 Streaming in maths and science is essential, otherwise the pupils who are able to grasp calculus will be held back by long-division stragglers.
-This lack of selection and mediocrity filters into the university system, where tutors complain that half their first-year pharmacists, for instance, have little grasp of organic chemistry.
+This lack of selection and mediocrity filters into the university system, where teachers complain that half their first-year pharmacists, for instance, have little grasp of organic chemistry.